A DEEP DIVE INTO PPC AUDITS-INCOVER HIDDEN GEMS

 4. INCORRECT CONVERSION TRACKING

-Without proper conversion tracking, you can’t know your actual campaign performance.
+Without proper conversion tracking, you can’t accurately measure your campaign performance.

 TIP: Implement adequate conversion tracking in Google Ads and Google Analytics.
-Ensure that you’re tracking all appropriate actions, like purchases or form submissions.
+Ensure you’re tracking all appropriate actions, such as purchases or form submissions.

 5. INADEQUATE BIDING STRATEGY

-The incorrect bidding strategy can result in overspending or subpar results.
+An incorrect bidding strategy can lead to overspending or subpar results.

 TIP: Bid strategy should be adjusted according to goals.
-For lead targeting, you can use a strategy such as Target CPA to optimize for conversions.
+For lead targeting, you can use a strategy such as Target CPA to optimise for conversions.

 6. SLOW LANDING PAGE OPTIMIZATION

-Your landing page must be optimized both for user experience and for conversion.
+Your landing page must be optimised for both user experience and conversion.
 A slow or non-relevant landing page will send visitors packing.

 TIP: Make sure your landing pages are fast, mobile-compatible, and aligned with your ad copy.